sujiar37/beadevops/_posts/linux/2018-03-27-boot-linux.md

   ```
   <center><h1>&darr;</h1></center>

   > There are 7 run levels in total and we can opt any one of those as per our needs.
-Most linux systems runs on run level 3 which is full multi user mode without GUI.
+Most linux systems runs on run level 3 which is the full multi user mode without GUI.

   ```text
      0 - Halt / Poweroff